Join the club! Subscribe Here

 Lightly spray your crock pot with some non-stick spray, then pour in your melted butter* and toss in your 5-6 cups of rolled (not quick) oats and give it a quick stir.
 You can also wait and pour the butter at the very end.

-*You can melt the butter in the crock pot, but it’ll take a bit.
-I usually melt my butter on the stovetop and transfer to crock.
+You can melt the butter in the crock pot, but it’ll take a bit.
+I usually melt my butter on the stovetop or microwave and transfer it to the crock.

 Add a generous tablespoon (or two) of ground flax meal (or whole flax seeds if you prefer the seeds), my boys don’t notice the meal which is why I use that instead.